This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 KUSH Lip Glaze

 After seeing Allana (my fave YTer) use the KUSH Lip Glaze, I just had to try it.
 This lip product is pretty thick so I don’t wear this out and about.
 Instead, I will throw it on while at home as a treatment to help hydrate and soften my lips.

 KUSH High Volumizing Mascara

 I love mascara.
 Sadly, I just didn’t like the KUSH High Volume Mascara.
 A few hours after applying, I noticed I had smudges and flakes.
 Not a good look.
-I’d skip this and pick up the Bite mascara instead.
+I’d skip this.

 Vegan Milk Moisturizer

 I was shocked that I enjoyed the Vegan Milk Moisturizer.
 What I like the most about this moisturizer is that it is nothing like the other skincare products from the brand.
 No gimmicky stick application.
 Just a good hydrating moisturizer, perfect for my combination skin.

 I am not the biggest fan of glitter so it really shouldn’t be surprising that I didn’t like the Holographic Stick or the Glitter Stick.
 I’m just not at a point in my life anymore where I want to look like a glowing colorful unicorn.

 My skincare routine is pretty intense.
 I love to take the time to apply the right products in the right order.
 It is more of a skincare ritual than routine for me.
 So skincare products that you just roll on are just not my cup of tea.

 Since their launch and mostly in the last year, the Milk team has developed their beauty brand a lot.
 Now they have several products that I always have in my makeup bag.